flavienbwk/prefect-docker-compose/README.md

 Now your flow is registered.
 You can access the UI to run it.

-### Flow on S3 (recommended for distributed computing)
+### Flow on S3

+:warning: I don't recommend this method if you plan to schedule a lot of flows every minute.
+MinIO times out regurarly in that case (maybe AWS wouldn't).

 We will use [MinIO](https://www.github.com/minio/minio) as our S3 server.

-:warning: With this storage option, your agent must have the same environment (Dockerfile) than your client in order to execute the client's flow.

 ```bash
 docker-compose -f client_s3/docker-compose.yml up -d minio # Starts MinIO